mmajayi/To-do-list-project1/README.md

 ### Objective

-This project provided a solid foundation on key DevOps fundamentals such as.
-Project Management, Python Fundamentals, Python Testing, Git, Basic Linux, Python Web Development, Continuous Integration, Cloud Fundamentals, Databases.
+This project provided a solid foundation on key DevOps fundamentals such as; Project Management, Python Fundamentals, Python Testing, Git, Basic Linux, Python Web Development, Continuous Integration, Cloud Fundamentals, Databases.

 The project focussed on the createation of a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.